What Is Loan Term?

 • 180 months / 15 years

-Other loan terms, including 25-year and 10-year, may also be available depending on the mortgage type.
+Other loan terms, including 25-year and 10-year, are sometimes available depending on the loan type.

-A mortgage’s loan term affects its mortgage rate, monthly payment, and the pace at which equity is built in the home.
-A loan with a shorter term will have a higher PITI and will pay off faster.
-Conversely, a loan with a longer term will be more affordable monthly but take more years for a buyer to own the property free-and-clear.
+A mortgage's loan term affects its mortgage rate, monthly payment, and the pace at which the home builds equity.
+Loans with shorter terms have a higher PITI and pay down faster.
+Conversely, loan with longer terms are more affordable monthly but take longer for the buyer to own their home free-and-clear.

 The majority of first-time home buyers choose a 30-year loan term.
 Since 2018, conventional mortgage rates have averaged 41 basis points higher for 30-year loan terms compared to 15-year terms.